complexdatacollective/documentation.networkcanvas.com/docs/tutorials/sample-interview.md

 Starting an interview involves tapping or clicking the protocol card of the protocol that you wish to use.
 By default, the last protocol you installed (or started an interview with) is displayed prominently in the start a new interview section, and can be tapped to immediately begin an interview.

-With the Sample Protocol card visible, we click the card to start a new interview session.
+With the Sample Protocol card visible, click the card to start a new interview session.

 ### Using a different protocol